Merredin to Yilliminning railway line: History

-The Yillimining-Kodinin Railway Act 1911, an act by the Parliament of Western Australia assented to on 9 January 1912, authorised the construction of the railway line from Yilliminning to Kondinin.
-A second act, the Yilliminning-Kondinin Railway Extension Act 1914, assented to in 18 February 1915, authorised the construction of the railway line extension from Kondinin to Merredin.
+The Yillimining–Kodinin Railway Act 1911, an act by the Parliament of Western Australia granted assent on 9 January 1912, authorised the construction of the railway line from Yilliminning to Kondinin.
+A second act, the Yilliminning–Kondinin Railway Extension Act 1914, assented to in 18 February 1915, authorised the construction of the railway line extension from Kondinin to Merredin.

 The railway line's contract for construction for the first section from Yilliminning to Kondinin was awarded on 23 October 1912 and the line officially opened on 15 March 1915.
 It was constructed by the Western Australian Public Works Department.
 The second section of the line, from Kondinin to Narembeen, had its contract awarded on 7 February 1917, was constructed that year and officially opened on 22 December 1917, again having been built by the Public Works Department.
 The final section of the railway from Narembeen to Merredin had its contract awarded on 11 June 1923 and was officially opened on 16 March 1925, having once more been constructed by the Public Works Department.

 In 1954, the state government of Western Australia had compiled a list of loss-making railway operations, of which the Merredin to Yilliminning line was one, having had a total expenditure of almost four times its earnings in the financial year to June 1953.
 The line was broken down in the report in a northern and southern section, split at Kondinin.
 The northern section was more unprofitable than the southern one, recording £A 98,946 expenditure versus earnings of £A 25,882 while figures for the southern section were £A 84,261 versus £A26,965.
 With a recorded loss of £A 73,064, the northern section of the line was the worst of the 18 railway lines listed for unprofitability.

 Arc Infrastructure deems the railway line to be part of its Grain Freight Rail Network, which, in 2017, accounted for 50 percent of its network but only 10 percent of its freight.
 The line south of Kulin and north of Kondinin was classified as Tier 3 while the section in between was not assessed.

 In 2021, it was estimated that it would cost A$164.41 million to upgrade the Narrogin to Kulin section of the railway line to reopen it.
 Reopening the Kondinin to Merredin section was estimated to cost A$210.67 million, or A$238.08 to upgrade the line to standard gauge.
 The following year, in 2022, it was announced that the state government would spend A$72 million on the railway line from Narrogin to Kulin, nine years after its closure, in order to reopen the Narrogin to Tincurrin section.